 This story appeared in GCF's 2013 Annual Report.

-CINCINNATI (June 30, 2017) — The Greater Cincinnati Foundation previewed our new Community Impact Strategy this week to 400 individuals representing 320 organizations that are making a difference in our community.
+CINCINNATI (June 30, 2017) — The Greater Cincinnati Foundation previewed our new Community Investment Strategy this week to 400 individuals representing 320 organizations that are making a difference in our community.
 The information presented is now available.
 We appreciate your feedback, comments and questions anytime.
-You can submit them to email@example.com.
+You can submit them to firstname.lastname@example.org.

 Having trouble?
 View on Facebook.